 The Academy President shall annually appoint outstanding representatives of the motion picture and technical fields to serve on the Scientific and Technical Awards Committee.
 The committee will be dissolved upon the completion of its annual term.

-Awards for scientific and technical achievement may be granted in any of the three following classifications: ACADEMY AWARD OF MERIT
+Awards for scientific and technical achievement may be granted in any of the following three classifications: ACADEMY AWARD OF MERIT (Academy Statuette)

 For basic achievements that have a definite influence upon the advancement of the industry.

 For those achievements that exhibit a high level of engineering and are important to the progress of the industry.